rebelsky/csc207b/_labs/anonymous-functions.md

 previous problem, we could also write a method that mutates an existing list by removing values.

 a.
-Write a static generic method, `remove(List<T> vals, Predicate<T>)`, that removes from vals any values for which the predicate holds.
+In `ListUtils, write a static generic method, `remove(List<T>
+vals, Predicate<T>)`, that removes from vals any values for which the predicate holds.
 You may not use any existing methods in the `List` class other than `iterator`.
 You can assume that the `remove` method is implemented in the given iterator.

 b.
 Extend your program to remove the values in `strings` whose length is at least five.